 Elevation Gain of the Boiling Lake Hike

-I couldn’t find this information anywhere but I will tell you – it’s a lot
+I couldn’t find accurate information anywhere but I will tell you – it’s a lot!
+It is at least 2,000 ft.

 Difficulty of the Boiling Lake Hike

 Hard.
-You really should be pretty fit to attempt this as it is a long day of hiking in heat and humidity, and don’t forgot that you are also climbing a mountain.
+You really should be pretty fit to attempt this as it is a long day of hiking in heat and humidity and don’t forget that you are also climbing a mountain.

 What to Bring on the Boiling Lake Hike